LAST REVIEWED Dec 10 2019 15 MIN READ

 U.S. Code 1563 provides the specifics for attributed ownership controlled groups.
 Here is a quick summary:

-If you’d like more context on non-discrimination testing in general, here are some more general articles (we recommend starting with the first one!):
+If you’d like more context on non-discrimination testing in general and as part of the IRS controlled group rules, here are some more general articles.
+We recommend starting with the first one!

 What are the pros and cons of a controlled group 401(k)?

-Implementing a controlled group 401(k) can deliver some advantages to both employer and employees.
+Implementing a controlled group 401(k) can deliver some advantages to both the employer and the employees.

 Pro #1: Lower fees